shinshinsakasaka/shinshinsakasaka.github.io/index.md

 * **Evaluation of the impact of lexical gender bias on gender bias measurement with word embeddings**

 While word embeddings are increasingly used to quantify people's stereotypes, I found that male-dominated occupation terms tend to exhibit female bias when they are measured with embedding models trained with Japanese Wikipedia articles.
-Based on the previous study about the lexical gender bias in Wikipedia, I hypothesize it is because females in male-dominated occupations are written as a special case (e.g., _female scientist_ instead of _scientist_) and it leads a model to associate male-dominated occupation terms with females.
+Based on the previous study about the lexical gender bias in Wikipedia, I hypothesize it is because women in male-dominated occupations are written as a special case (e.g., _female scientist_ instead of _scientist_) and it leads a model to associate male-dominated occupation terms with female seed terms.

 ## Conferences